zacheliason/zach_website/md/labbott_data_training.md

 ## Getting Started with Data Tiger
-This is all kind of a pain to get set up but it's really nice once you have it up and running!
+This is all kind of a pain to get set up but it's really nice once you have it up and running.

 ### 1. Download [PyCharm](https://www.jetbrains.com/pycharm/download/)
 ![](/images/screenshots/Screen%20Shot%202022-01-26%20at%2011.40.03%20AM.png)